 For disposals occurring during the year, the entities concerned complete the environmental questionnaire with the data available as of the last day of the month preceding the disposal.
-If it is not possible to collect all the environmental indicators, they are extrapolated on the basis of the main activity (e.g., energy production for a power plant) and historical data.
+If it is not possible to collect all the environmental indicators, they are extrapolated on the basis of the main activity (e.g. energy production for a power plant) and historical data.
 For acquisitions made during the year, it may happen that their environmental management system is not sufficiently mature to meet all the environmental indicators.
 In this case, the missing indicators are extrapolated on the basis of the main activity and indicators available in entities with a similar technical profile.
 A correction of these extrapolated values can be made a posteriori the following year, at the end of the first full fiscal year.

-To calculate environmental management indicators such as the "share of relevant revenue covered by an environmental certification, an environmental crisis management plan, etc.", the relevant revenue is estimated for each legal entity.
+To calculate environmental management indicators such as the "share of relevant revenue covered by an environmental certification, an environmental crisis management plan, etc.," the relevant revenue is estimated for each legal entity.
 To obtain the relevant revenue, operations regarded as "not relevant in terms of environmental impact" (e.g. trading, finance and engineering) are stripped out of the consolidated revenue figure for each legal entity.

-The environmental data reporting procedures encompass general procedures defined as standard guidelines to be implemented at the appropriate levels of the reporting process.
 Procedures and guidelines are rolled out Group-wide via a network of duly mandated environmental contacts and coordinators.
-These procedures and guidelines at Group and BU level describe in detail the environmental data collection, control, consolidation, validation and transmission phases at the different levels of the organization, as well as the rules for defining the scope of consolidation.
+These procedures and guidelines at Group and regional or country level describe in detail the environmental data collection, control, consolidation, validation and transmission phases at the different levels of the organization, as well as the rules for defining the scope of consolidation.
 They include technical documents that provide methodological guidelines for the calculation of some specific indicators.
 Depending on its activities, each entity is assigned a profile that determines the indicators to answer.
-The list of the entities included in the scope of environmental reporting is approved by each BU.
+The list of the entities included in the scope of environmental reporting is approved by each region or country.

 The definitions of the indicators used to measure the environmental performance of Group businesses have been revised based on comments made by the Statutory Auditors.
 They also take into account the comments by line managers represented in dedicated work groups.
 All the documentation is available from the Group upon request (CSR Department).

-Previously, ENGIE used to provide a "coverage rate" for each indicator published, corresponding to the response rate obtained from all the entities surveyed.
-Thanks to the implementation of the new EARTH reporting tool, the coverage rate is now 100% for all indicators.
+Until 2016, ENGIE would provide a "coverage rate" for each indicator published, corresponding to the response rate obtained from all the entities surveyed.
+Since 2017, thanks to the implementation of the new EARTH reporting tool, the coverage rate has been 100% for all indicators.